elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 **Michael Feathers:**[00:45:00] Yeah, I think, I think it's shifted a lot with service orientation, right?
-When we're doing like microservices and stuff along those lines, the there's like a, you know, We talked about like code being alive, right?
+When we're doing like microservices and stuff along those lines, then there's like a, you know, We talked about like code being alive, right?
 There's this great talk from Alan Kay at oops, look basically in the 1990s where he basically goes and draws a parallel between code and biology.
 And he talks about, you know, his original conception of object orientation